The Usewoodfuel website advises on everything from home heating to developing a large-scale energy plant. This includes:

 - details of funding and incentives for biomass projects

-The Scottish Rural Development programme provides grants for woodland creation and management.
+- The Forestry Grant Scheme provides grants for woodland creation and management.
 It also supports micro-enterprise investment in small-scale harvesting and processing equipment.

-The Domestic Renewable Heat Incentive remains open until March 2022.
+- The Domestic Renewable Heat Incentive (Domestic RHI) (Ofgem) is open until March 2022.
 It provides financial support for renewable heat generation.
 It's paid on completed installations and can reduce cost-recovery time.
-The scheme is UK-wide.

-The Scottish Government's District Heating Loan Fund provides loans for renewable energy technologies to help organisations implement district heating projects that benefit local communities.
+- The District Heating Loan Fund (Scottish Government) provides loans for renewable energy technologies to help organisations implement district heating projects that benefit local communities.

-Local Energy Scotland manage CARES - the Scottish Government's Community and Renewable Energy Scheme.
+- The Local Energy Scotland manage the Scottish Government's Community and Renewable Energy Scheme (CARES).
 They provide communities, businesses and other organisations advice and funding in all aspects of local, renewable energy.

 Supply and demand

 The woodfuel industry needs a robust supply chain.
-We supply large biomass volumes to industry, but offer extra volumes on the open market.
-See our current tenders.
+Forestry and Land Scotland supply large biomass volumes to industry, but offer extra volumes on the open market.